All

 6. Integration with Billing Systems

-Integrating payment policies with billing and accounting software is essential to streamlining financial management and improving customer relationships.
+Integrating payment policies with billing and accounting software (such as QuickBooks Desktop, QuickBooks Online, Xero) is essential to streamlining financial management and improving customer relationships.

 Take, for example, an MSP that might need to help sync payment terms with its billing system, which can lead to data discrepancies and errors.